CSCS-USI Summer School 2020

 Extensive practical and exercise lab sessions will help to clarify and consolidate the theoretical material.

-The target audience is intermediate graduate students, which includes students with a Master’s degree, Ph.D. students, and early stage postdocs.
+The target audience is intermediate graduate students, which includes 3rd year Bachelor's students, Master’s students, Ph.D students, and early stage Postdocs.

 Applicants have to meet the following requirements:

 - Good knowledge of C/C++ and basic knowledge of Python